Tumcacori National Historical Park

 In the early days, the local O'odham Indians didn't have much of a problem with the Spanish invaders.
 However, the flood of Europeans really began in the 1730's with Spanish and Basque ranchers and prospectors.
 Discovery of gold and silver aggravated problems and the missions and Spanish settlements came under increasing attack from marauding Apaches.
 That was when the Presidio at Tubac was founded to house Spanish military personnel who were charged with defending the European settlers.
 It didn't work very well and by the late 1700's, many of the settlements and missions were abandoned.

 To get there: Exit Interstate 19 at exit 29.
 Tumacacori National Historical Park is in town and well-signed.
 Tumacacori National Historic Park is open daily from 9 am to 5 pm except for Thanksgiving and Christmas Days.
-The entrance fee is $3 per person age 16 and older.

 The ruins of the mission at Los Santos Angeles de Guevavi